 My advice is to always compare redemption prices, but I want to point out something.

 As long as the AA ticket is available to book with British Airways or Iberia, that redemption price will not change even if the paid fare is high.
-If the paid fare is $600, you would still need 23,000 (Iberia) or 18,000 (British Airways).
+If the paid fare is $600, you would still need 18,000.

 On the other hand, higher fares mean more points required if you redeem Ultimate Rewards via the redemption portal.
 A $600 fare would require 40,000 or 48,000 points, depending on which card you hold.

 American Airlines itineraries requiring a connecting flight

-Any route that has even 1 connecting flight will increase the redemption cost with British Airways.
-Iberia’s way of calculating distance is different, though.
+Any route that has even 1 connecting flight will increase the redemption cost with British Airways or Iberia.

 I’ll use Austin to Cancun with a connection in DFW as an example.

 How to calculate redemption totals when redeeming British Airways and Iberia Avios for AA itineraries with connecting flights

 To calculate the amount of Avios needed with British Airways or Iberia, you first need to find the distance between each segment on the route.